antifuchs/ratelimit_meter/README.md

 # Rate-Limiting with leaky buckets in Rust

-This crate implements two rate-limiting algorithms in rust:
+This crate implements two rate-limiting algorithms in Rust:
 * a [leaky bucket](https://en.wikipedia.org/wiki/Leaky_bucket#As_a_meter) and
 * a variation on the leaky bucket, the
   [generic cell rate algorithm](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) (GCRA)